Our Blog

 Despite the language barrier, dogs still do communicate with us.
 By watching their body language and facial expressions, it is possible for us to see that our canine companions actually are saying something.
 When you observe a new behavior, pay attention, as it is just another way your pet could be telling you something you need to know.
 A shaking dog is a great example of this.

-At Lone Tree Veterinary Medical Center, we’re happy to explain the ins and outs of pets and sun protection, and give you some pointers on keeping your pet protected and comfortable while enjoying summer days in the sun.
+At Lone Tree Veterinary Medical Center, we’re happy to explain the ins and outs of pets and sun protection.
+And and tips on keeping your pet protected and comfortable while summer days in the sun.

 Epilepsy is the main cause of seizures in pets and a commonly diagnosed neurological disorder that we see at our facility.
 Witnessing a seizure in your pet is a frightening experience, and it’s an event that any pet owner would want to understand and address right away.